IepIweidieng/TJAPlayer3/tja.md

 The notechart definition is enclosed between `#START` & `#END`.

-Headers are not allowed in notechart definition.
+Most headers are not allowed in notechart definition.

 ### Whitespaces in Notechart Definition